glorpus-work/gotya/DESIGN.md

 # Gotya Package Manager - Design Document

 ## Overview
-Gotya is a lightweight, cross-platform package manager designed for managing software packages in a simple and efficient manner.
+Gotya is a lightweight, cross-platform personal package manager designed for managing software packages in a simple and efficient manner.
 It supports multiple repositories, platform-specific packages, and efficient dependency resolution.

 ## Core Components